Run The Jewels on signing to major label for upcoming new album

 “I’m into having partners that understand what I see when I see Run The Jewels.
 I see a global force.
 I’m glad that they share that vision with us.”

-BMG executive Brian Shafton said that RTJ were previously lacking “feet on the ground in multiple territories”, which his label could help them achieve.
+BMG executive Brian Shafton said that RTJ had lacked having “feet on the ground in multiple territories”, which his label could help them achieve.
 “BMG has offices around the globe – each gets involved and puts their own unique stamp on it to make it that much more appealing for the territory,” he continued.

 Run The Jewels have previously shared the songs ‘Yankee and the Brave’ and ‘Ooh LA LA’ from their anticipated fourth album.
 You can see the full tracklist below.